Troubleshoot slow internet speeds

 You can check the lights for more detailed troubleshooting.
 Select your type of gateway modem or SmartNID below for specific instructions.

-You can check the status light on the front of the C5500XK or C6500XK SmartNID to learn about the connection.
+You can check the status light on the front of the SmartNID to learn about the connection.

 Light color Description